-Tesla’s frunk hood should pop up when you press open on the touchscreen or your device.
-Some Tesla owners are having problems with a hood that gets stuck and won’t open.
+Tesla’s frunk hood should pop up when you press open on your touchscreen.
+Some Tesla owners are having problems with a stuck hood that won’t open.
 This guide will explain possible problems preventing you from opening your Tesla hood.

 Common problems with the Tesla hood: